DeprecatedCode/redux-fractions/README.md

-import App from './app' // Update to your main component import { Provider } from 'react-redux' import { createStore } from 'redux' import { fractionReducer } from 'fractions'
+import App from './app' // Update to your main component import { Provider } from 'react-redux' import { createStore } from 'redux' import { fractionReducer } from 'redux-fractions'

 const store = createStore(
   fractionReducer